apollographql/apollo-tooling/packages/apollo/README.md

       Path to your Apollo config file

   -g, --graph=graph
-      The ID of the graph in Apollo Graph Manager to check your proposed schema changes against.
+      The ID of the graph in Apollo to check your proposed schema changes against.
 Overrides config file if set.

   -v, --variant=variant
       The variant to check the proposed schema against